StephenDini/Election_Analysis/README.md

 This code has been writen such that any data matching the same format will be able to produce an accurate analysis.

 ## Extending functionality
-In order to verify the results if might be best to implement a function which will verify that the Ballot IDs are unique with a possible print out alerting an official an investigation might be needed.
+In order to verify the results if might be best to implement a function which will verify that the Ballot IDs are unique.
+A print out alerting an official that an investigation might be needed can also be created.